 In one study, researchers noted a 66% reduction in thyroid hormone levels when people at 400 calories per day.
 I know what you're thinking; who eats only 400 calories per day?

 Have you heard of the HCG diet?
-It's a popular a weight loss program where people eat 500 calories per day in conjunction with taking a pregnancy hormone called HCG (human chorionic gonadotropin).
-Could a diet like this be damaging peoples thyroids?
+It's a popular weight loss program where people eat 500 calories per day in conjunction with taking a pregnancy hormone called HCG (human chorionic gonadotropin).
+Could a diet like this be damaging people's thyroids?

-8. Your Diet Makes You Too Pooped To Exercise
+8. Your Diet Makes You Too Tired To Exercise

 So, if you just go on a diet – and don't exercise – you will lose muscle as well as fat.